-In the early 20th century, the 19th Amendment to the U.S. Constitution finally granted women the right to vote.
-In 1924, Sara Crawford of Westport was the first woman to be elected to the General Assembly; in 1938 she was the first female Secretary of State.
-This paved the way for increased representation by women.
-In 1956, Harriet Sampson Pitt ran in the election for state representative to the General Assembly, following the path taken by her father 60 years earlier.
-She received 34 percent of the Woodstock vote: Republicans Harriet Sampson Pitt 1003 votes and Baruyr Peshmaylan Democrats 973: Alexander H. Rotival 537 and Charles W. Noren 437.
-Harriet was one of the first women in Connecticut to serve as a State Representative.
-She was intelligent, contemplative, and thorough.
-Harriet was also an author, and a person who loved Woodstock and its history.
-She wrote two books: "Mrs. Dr. Bowen's and Bustle Apple Molasses" and "Samuel Sewell and the Town He Named Woodstock" (1976).
-She was tenacious in her research, running For Advertising Information Call 860-928-1818 Ext.
-326 email: mikaela@ villager newspapers. com down information and portraits from Sewell's own diary and his papers, American Antiquarian Society, the Old Sturbridge Village Library, Massachusetts Historical Society, the Museum of Fine Arts, the Essex Institute and a direct descendant of Sewall.
+In the early 20th century, the 19th Amendment down information and portraits from Sewell's own diary and his papers, American the Antiquarian Society, the Old Sturbridge Village Library, Massachusetts Historical Society, the Museum of Fine Arts, the Essex Institute and a direct descendant of Sewall.
 Both were published by the Woodstock Historical Society, of which she said, "...I wish to thank the Woodstock Historical Society at whose meetings I have told of my joy of research and which has been good enough to sponsor this publication (Sewall book)."
 She had a close connection to the Bowen family and to Roseland Cottage, taking a special interest in its conversion to a house museum.
 Harriet survived David by 49 years, dying herself on March 24, 1998 at age 99.
 She was buried in the Woodstock Hill Cemetery with her parents, her name and dates included as one of the three on the family headstone.
 David's resting place is not recorded.
-There are very few people left alive who remember Harriet Sampson Pitt.
-This author's memories include Mrs. Pitt's daily walks around the Woodstock Hill Common in her later years, or seeing her at church or afternoon social events.
-Age did not dull her interest in government and community. beautiful red hair faded but never gave over completely to gray or white.
-What would she think of the way Americans are handling the social and political issues of our time?
-Harriet would not approve.
-WOODSTOCK BY THE Annual Budget Town Meeting May 14th, 7 p.m.
+There are very few peo- WOODSTOCK BY THE WEEK Meeting May 14th, 7 p.m.